 Not only is this a quick and simple project, it’s a lot neater than carving an actual pumpkin!

 These scrapbook paper pumpkins are great because the can be displayed during both Halloween and Thanksgiving.
 Pumpkins are actually one of the six main symbols of Thanksgiving.

-I love holiday projects that are easy to do, are not intended to last long (so they don’t need to be stored) and can be done in an afternoon.
+I love Thanksgiving pumpkin projects that are easy to do, are not intended to last long (so they don’t need to be stored) and can be done in an afternoon.
 I used to spend hours (more like days or weeks or more) doing craft projects when my daughter was young.